close

 Disadvantages of rubber injection moulding

-While there are many benefits of using the rubber injection moulding, as with most manufacturing processes, there are some disadvantages:
+While there are many benefits of using rubber injection moulding, as with most manufacturing processes, there are some disadvantages:

 • Increased setup costs

-• Restrictions on the design of the tool and ultimately the finished part
+• Restrictions on the design of the tool and, ultimately, the finished part

 • The requirement of more expensive tooling and machinery.